An Overview of Starting A Candy Making Industry

 Monthly Expenses and Operating Costs To Consider:

-In addition to our list of common business expenses, your candy making business, will require a budget for purchasing the supplies you need to create and package your candy.
+In addition to the common business expenses, your candy-making business will require a budget for purchasing the supplies you need to create and package your candy.

 Approximate Minimum Startup Cost: